collinjensen/collinjensen/README.md

 - 📫 How to reach me: ... collin.b.jensen@gmail.com
 - 😄 Pronouns: ...
 He/him
 - ⚡ Fun fact: ...
 The James Webb space telescope will orbit the sun, not the Earth

+---
+Peace and love, baby.
+Peace and love.